|A Great Place to Start|

 I'm a Christian and I am a firm believer in praying and asking God for guidance, so never take a step into any adventure without asking for God to guide you.
 Now, that said, I say your choice will and should depend greatly on what you want out of life.
 Do you want to be your won boss, set your own hours, and chose your own path?
 Do you want to work harder than everyone else to get the stories out of your head and onto paper.
 Can you do all of this on your own, it is not an easy job, you have been warned.

 I can't really tell you much about the Traditional side of publishing, all I know is what people tell me.
-I know they say they make more money than we do, but I also know a lot of those that looked down on me for going the Indie route don't have three books out as I do.
+I know they say they make more money than we do, but I think now things are changing and all of us are having to fight for every sale.

 The Indie Gates